 I want to preface this article by saying I have nothing against hunters.
 In fact, most of my childhood dinners consisted of meat that my dad provided via hunting.
+He actually still likes to do it when he can and has recently been telling me about “The 8 Best Crossbows Reviewed & Revealed ( 2020 Hands-on Guide )” that was recommended to him by a friend, so he has enough preparation for his next trip.
+So, it wasn’t unusual for us to eat meat that came from hunting.
 That said, as a runner, I don’t always enjoy the ramifications of hunting season.
 Not every hunter is the person I will portray in this article – but the ones who are, make trail runners dread hunting season.

 Number one hunting season annoyance for me is the crazy driving.
 I don’t know why dudes feel it’s necessary to drive like animals on their way to shoot animals.
 Trail runners must remain constantly vigilant during hunting season.
 Try to leave your headphones at home, or at least keep the volume down and one earpiece out of your ear.

 Also, be fully prepared to jump in a ditch.
 While running logging roads last weekend, my friend and I had two different vehicles scare the tar out of us.
 One tried to roost us with gravel, and the other veered toward us like he was going to hit us.
 I don’t care what time of year it is, how old you are, or how your momma raised you – this is disgusting behavior, and there is no excuse for it.